roryokane/decision-matrix-calculator-angular/README.md

 You can [view the current version](https://roryokane.github.io/decision-matrix-calculator-angular/) on GitHub Pages.

-My next step is making the matrix of ratings be drawn dynamically, responding to changes in the lists of choices and attributes.
+My next step is making the matrix of ratings support entering unique ratings for each combination of choice and attribute.

 ## How to run it